ktsiounis/ExploreEat/README.md

 - [Testing](#testing)

 ## Introduction
-This is a tech assignment for Senior Android Engineer position at BEAT.
 ExplorEat is a simple app that holds a map where the user can move the map and when the move is stopped, an API call to [Foursquare Places API](https://developer.foursquare.com/reference/place-search) to fetch all the food places near to user's location.
 This app developed using MVVM architecture, with Coroutines and LiveData.
 The [Foursquare Places Photos API](https://developer.foursquare.com/reference/place-photos) is also used to fetch images for the places.

 ## Features
 The app consists of two modes: